mattdotmiller/tidy_rotem_exports/README.md

-The final data frame consists of the following columns. ct = clotting time, cft = clot formation time, ml = maximum lysis, li = lysis
+The final data frame consists of the following columns.
+Note: ct = clotting time, cft = clot formation time, ml = maximum lysis, li = lysis. the sample_id column is a field on the ROTEM sigma that could be used to identify a sampe for a study, for example listing blood products given.

 | uni\_id |
 | --- |